nicholasverdugo/Obsidian/Senior Project/ShapeWorks Workflow.md

 		- Doesn't affect optimization.
 Don't worry about this.

 ### Section 3c: Exporting Data
-- To export the key point data, click file->export->Export current particles
+- To export the key point data, just save the project!
+This will save all of the current particles in a folder with the same name as the project, just with "\_particles" appended.

 ![[Pasted image 20220223150915.png]]